Plug-in descriptor file

 When true, sets the transformation type as “abstract”, meaning it can be extended by other plug-ins, but cannot be used directly.
 For example, the

-plug-in defines an abstract “base” transformation type that is extended by other DITA-OT plug-ins.
+org.dita.baseplug-in defines an abstract “base” transformation type that is extended by other DITA-OT plug-ins.

 |No| |extends|Specifies the name of the transformation type being extended|No|

 Any extension that is not recognized by DITA-OT is ignored.
-Since DITA-OT version 1.5.3, you can combine multiple extension definitions within a single plugin.xml
+Since DITA-OT version 1.5.3, you can combine multiple extension definitions within a single plugin.xml file; in older versions, only the last extension definition was used.

 Example plugin.xml file

-file.
+The following is a sample of a plugin.xml file.
 This file adds support for a new set of specialized DTDs, and includes an override for the XHTML output processor.

-and referenced supporting files would also exist in that directory.
+This plugin.xml file would go into a directory such as DITA-OT/plugins/music/ and referenced supporting files would also exist in that directory.
 A more extensive sample using these values is available in the actual music plug-in, available on SourceForge.

 Related information